 Debbie has held senior leadership positions in professional consulting services, hospitals and government.
 She is currently an Executive Associate with KPMG where she consults on organizational change and large-scale system transformation in health care and public sectors.
 Debbie also serves on several boards including the Ontario Education Collaborative Marketplace, North York General Hospital, the Health Care Advisory Council of GS1, and Prodemnity.
 She was the inaugural Chair of Joule- a subsidiary of the Canadian Medical Association.
 Past governance positions include, Chair of Plexxus, director on the Boards of the Ontario Centres of Excellence and CIHR, and a member of the Executive Committee of the Genetics Secretariat.

 She was most recently an Executive Vice President, Strategy and Organizational Development at Mount Sinai Hospital in Toronto.
 In this role, she spearheaded strategic partnership initiatives and programs that lead to the hospital’s national recognition for organizational quality and wellness, diversity, and corporate culture.
 While continuing to maintain an active role at Mount Sinai, she had a secondment to Ontario's Ministry of Health and Long-Term Care as Assistant Deputy Minister, Transition to lead a major transformation of the entire Ministry.

 Previously, she held a number of senior consulting and executive management positions in international professional services firms--Ernst &Young, Cap Gemini and KPMG.

 Debbie has a BSc (Neurobiology and Comparative Physiology) from McGill University and MHA from the University of Ottawa.
-She also holds a CHRP designation and an ICD.D designation from the Institute of Corporate Directors.
+She also holds CHRL and ICD.D designations.